Information for scholarship award holders

 |October/November/December||1 October (or as soon as possible after registration)|

 Please note that in order to receive payment you will be required to have full registration status on the payment date.
-It may take up to 3 working days from the dates above for money to be available your bank account.
+It may take up to 3 working days from the dates above for funds to be available in your bank account.
 If you do not receive a payment when you expect to, or the amount differs from what you expect to receive, please contact firstname.lastname@example.org including your registration number with your query.